alan-turing-institute/rse-course/course_prerequisites/index.md

 - `git` for the version control module
 - a suitable text editor

 Please ensure that you have a computer (ideally a laptop) with all of these installed.
-Even if you think you have all of these things already, it's worth reading through the sections below to make sure.
+Even if you think you have all of these things already, it's worth reading through the prerequisite pages to make sure.

 ## Python